wikimedia/WikiContrib/docs/Installation.rst

 ``pip3 install virtualenv``

 you have successfully installed ``virtualenv``.
-Noe let's create a virtual environment.
+Now let's create a virtual environment.

 ``virtualenv -p $(which python3) WMWikiContrib``

 The above command creates a virtual environment named ``VMWikiContrib``.
 It creates a directory named ``WMWikiContrib`` in the current directory.
-It is recommended to create  virtual environment in ``backend`` directory.
-You have successfully created the virtual environment.
+It is recommended to create a virtual environment in ``backend`` directory.
+You have successfully created a virtual environment.
 But you need to activate it now.

 To activate the virtual environment, type the following command (in the same directory where ``WMWikiContrib`` is located):